@ Haus of Hyman Production Company

 Feli (pronouns: she/her)

-Role: Grassroots Resilience & Wellbeing Coordinator
+Role: Learning & Development Coordinator

 Jo (pronouns: she/her)

-Based in the Philippines, Joanna Sustento has been a Movement Organizer at Roots since 2022.
+Based in the Philippines, Joanna Sustento has been a Field Specialist at Roots since 2022.
 She leads the Roots Micro-grants project and is the pioneer behind the Human LIVErary.
 Jo started her journey in the climate movement in 2013 and has since been sharing her story as a typhoon survivor and activist in the hopes of humanizing the climate crisis.
 She loves biking and being in nature.
 She is a full-time mom too!

 Ro (pronouns: she/her)